derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-AppendixA.md

   $q_\phi(\mathbf{z}_{i+1} \vert \mathbf{z}_i)$ used in MHVAE (see below));

-- $$q(\mathbf{z}_{i} \vert \mathbf{z}_{i+1})$$ - true diffusion forward process posterior (denoising); denotes true forward diffusion process, which is turned back in time, hence the transition from latent level $i+1$ to $i$, and is intractable (see Reverse Diffusion Process section);
+- $$q(\mathbf{z}_{i} \vert \mathbf{z}_{i+1})$$ - true diffusion forward process posterior (denoising); denotes true forward diffusion process, which is turned back in time, hence the transition from latent level $i+1$ to $i$, and is intractable (see Reverse Diffusion Process section (working progress and not published as of Feb 2025));
   - $$q(\mathbf{z}_{i} \vert \mathbf{z}_{i+1}, \mathbf{x}_0)$$ - same as above except conditioned on an input data sample $\mathbf{x}_0$;
-  conditioning on input makes the quantity tractable (see Reverse Diffusion Process section); referred to as forward process posterior in the text;
+  conditioning on input makes the quantity tractable (see Reverse Diffusion Process section (working progress and not published as of Feb 2025)); referred to as forward process posterior in the text;

 - $q_\phi(\mathbf{z} \vert \mathbf{x}_0)$ - approximate latent posterior density given observations $\mathbf{x}_0$.
 Corresponds to a neural network with weights $\phi$; denotes VAE's encoder;
   - $$q_\phi(\mathbf{z}_{i+1} \vert \mathbf{z}_{i})$$ - same as above, except denoting the posterior density of the next level ($i+1$) latent given the previous level ($i$) latent; used in MHVAE's encoder;